MadBomber/a2a/docs/protocol-spec.md

 ## Conceptual Overview

-The Agent2Agent (A2A) protocol facilitates communication between independent AI agents.
+The Agent to Agent (A2A) protocol facilitates communication between independent AI agents.
 Here are the core concepts:

 *   **Agent Card:** A public metadata file (usually at `/.well-known/agent.json`) describing an agent's capabilities, skills, endpoint URL, and authentication requirements.
 Clients use this for discovery.
 *   **A2A Server:** An agent exposing an HTTP endpoint that implements the A2A protocol methods (defined in the [json specification](https://google.github.io/A2A/#/specification)).
 It receives requests and manages task execution.